pgpkg/pgpkg/docs/pages/safety.md

 Unfortunately, at the moment a package can trivially restore privileges using `reset role`.
 This means that packages can easily escalate their privileges to the level of the user who invoked `pgpkg`.

+It is likely that this problem can be resolved, but we're not there yet.

 ## Schema search path